hrh-uom/VCworkshop/paper.md

 J.k.
 Rowling

 #Introduction
 Harry Potter went to the farm and caught a caterpillar eating all the cabbages

+The caterpillar was green, which corresponds to a wavelength of approximately 470nm (Einstein et al.)